History of Gloria Estefan in Timeline

 Gloria Estefan

-Gloria Estefan is a highly successful Cuban-American singer, actress, and businesswoman.
-An eight-time Grammy Award winner and recipient of the Presidential Medal of Freedom, she's recognized as one of the greatest artists by VH1 and Billboard.
-Her record sales surpass 100 million globally, solidifying her status as one of the best-selling female singers ever.
+Gloria Estefan is a highly acclaimed Cuban-American singer, songwriter, actress, and businesswoman.
+A recipient of the Presidential Medal of Freedom and eight Grammy Awards, she's recognized as one of the greatest artists by VH1 and Billboard.
+With record sales surpassing 100 million globally, Estefan stands as one of the best-selling female singers of all time.

-On September 1, 1957, Gloria Estefan, whose birth name was Gloria María Milagrosa Fajardo García, was born in Havana, Cuba.
-Her parents were José Fajardo and Gloria García.
+On September 1, 1957, Gloria Estefan was born Gloria María Milagrosa Fajardo García in Havana, Cuba, to parents José Fajardo and Gloria García.

 September 1, 1957: Gloria Estefan Born

-In 1959, as a result of the Cuban Revolution, the Fajardo family, including Gloria Estefan, fled Cuba and settled in Miami.
+As a result of the Cuban Revolution, in 1959, the Fajardo family fled Cuba and settled in Miami, where they ran one of the first Cuban restaurants in the city.

 In 1961, Gloria Estefan's father, José Fajardo, participated in the failed Bay of Pigs Invasion and was imprisoned in Cuba for nearly two years.

-In 1968, Gloria Estefan's father returned from the Vietnam War and became ill with multiple sclerosis, attributed to Agent Orange exposure.
+In 1968, after returning from the Vietnam War, Gloria Estefan's father became ill with multiple sclerosis, attributed to Agent Orange exposure.
+Estefan helped care for him and her younger sister.

 In 1974, Gloria Estefan became a naturalized citizen of the United States under the name Gloria Garcia Fajardo.

-In 1975, Gloria Estefan met Emilio Estefan, Jr. while performing at a church ensemble rehearsal.
+In 1975, Gloria Estefan met Emilio Estefan, Jr. and joined the Miami Latin Boys (later Miami Sound Machine) after performing at a wedding.

-In 1976, Gloria Estefan became romantically involved with Emilio Estefan, the band leader of the Miami Sound Machine, later stating he was her first and only boyfriend.
+In 1976, Gloria Estefan became romantically involved with Emilio Estefan, the band leader of the Miami Sound Machine.

-In 1977, Miami Sound Machine began recording and releasing various albums and 45s, with their first album being titled Live Again/Renacer.
+In 1977, Miami Sound Machine began recording and releasing various albums and 45s on the Audiofon Records label in Miami, with their first album titled Live Again/Renacer.

 September 1978: Marriage to Emilio Estefan